fanfanyjs/DSND-DisasterResponse/README.md

 # DSND-DisasterResponse

+## Description
 This project is part of Udacity's Data Science Nanodegree assignment.
 It analyses disaster text message data from Figure Eight to build a classifier powered API to tag messages against their categories.

-## Description
+The project is divided into three main components
+1. ETL - Extracts, cleans and loads data into an SQL database
+2. Model training - A machine learning pipeline that uses NLTK, scikit-learn's Pipeline and GridSearchCV to conduct multioutput classification using random forest.
+It outputs the final model into a pickle file
+3. Web app - After users enter new messages, the Flask web app will tag the messages with different categories using the trained model.
+It also displays simple visualisation of the dataset.

 ## Dependencies
+Python 3.5 is used to create this project
-- Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+- Machine Learning Libraries: NumPy, Pandas, Sciki-Learn
-- Natural Language Process Libraries: NLTK, genism
+- Natural Language Processing: NLTK, genism
 - SQLite Database: SQLalchemy
 - Web App: Flask
 - Data Visualisation: Plotly